pyta-uoft/website/index.md

 ### W0231: Super init not called {#W0231}

-When inheriting from a parent, you need to call the parent's _init_ method using itself as a parameter (or use _super_ if you are more familiar with that).
+When inheriting from a parent, you need to call the parent's `__init__` method using itself as a parameter.
 The whole goal of extending a class is to be a child of the class you extend from, and properties that the parent sets in its constructor would not be propagated into the child you are creating.